ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 <svelte:head><title>Timers</title></svelte:head>

 As said in the previous section, the user should understand that things are happening when they submit the form.
-Timers gives us a way of providing feedback when there is a response delay, based upon human perception research.
+Timers gives us a way of providing feedback, based upon human perception research, when there is a response delay.

 ## Usage